-- a) In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
-We recommend discussing the issue with the authorized dealer's service manager or owner. - b) If further assistance is required, the distributor's service department should be contacted in order to resolve the matter.
-You will find your distributor's coordinates on www.brp.com. - c) If the matter still remains unresolved then contact BRP by writing to us at the address listed below
+In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.

+If further assistance is required, the distributor's service department should be contacted in order to resolve the matter.

+If the matter still remains unresolved then contact BRP by writing to us at the address listed below.

-For countries within Europe, Middle East, Africa, Russia & CIS, please contact our European office:
+For countries within Europe, Middle East, Africa, Russia & CIS, please contact our European office